Please note: Images in this article were taken before current COVID-19 safety measures were in place.

 Shepparton Greyhound Racing Club used a grant to host a Superheroes and Transformers Race Night.
 The family-friendly event featured interactive shows, roving performers, and photo opportunities with superheroes including Optimus Prime, Superman and Batman.

 Ballarat and District Trotting Club held a Girls Night Out charity raceday event, raising funds for the Love Your Sister foundation and supporting local breast cancer groups.
 The event sold out within three weeks and was a vital community event with donations and contributions from local businesses.

-Since 2014, the Victorian Racing Industry Fund’s Raceday Attraction Program has supported 535 projects, with towns across Victoria being able to provide more to racegoers including entertainment and opportunities to showcase regional food and wine.
+The Victorian Racing Industry Fund’s Raceday Attraction Program has supported 535 projects, with towns across Victoria being able to provide more to racegoers including entertainment and opportunities to showcase regional food and wine.